Roanoke Maroons: History

 Men's lacrosse and men's basketball are two of the school's most popular, and historically most successful sports at the college.
 However, a number of other teams have made significant NCAA tournament runs and claimed ODAC titles in recent years.
 Most notably, the school's baseball team in 2017, who entered the ODAC Tournament as the conference's 6th seed, went on a run to win the title before sweeping the South Region and making an appearance in the Division III College World Series in Appleton, Wisconsin.
 The team finished the season #3 in the national rankings.
 With the addition of men's volleyball, a sport not sponsored by the ODAC, Roanoke joined the Continental Volleyball Conference: a Division III men's volleyball conference that two fellow ODAC members call home for their men's volleyball programs (Eastern Mennonite and Randolph-Macon).
 In November of 2022, Scott Allison announced that he will retire at the end of the 2022-23 academic year.
 Coach Allison contributed 37 total years of service to the college serving as Head Men's Lacrosse Coach in the 1987 and 1988 seasons, the Head Women's Tennis Coach in the 1989 season and most notably as the Head Men's Soccer Coach from 1986-2012 and the school's director of athletics from 1993 until his retirement in 2023.
 In late May 2023, then Morehouse College athletic director and industry veteran Curtis Campbell was named the next director of athletics at Roanoke College.

-As of May 2021, teams at Roanoke College have won 104 conference championships (48 in men's sports, 56 in women's sports) since the college joined the ODAC as a founding member in 1976.
+As of May 2026, teams at Roanoke College have won 109 conference championships (53 in men's sports, 56 in women's sports) since the college joined the ODAC as a founding member in 1976.
 Currently, Roanoke owns more conference championships than any other school in the ODAC in men's lacrosse with 18 titles and women's basketball with 13 titles.
+Roanoke and Hampden-Sydney are currently tied for the most ODAC titles in men's basketball with 11 each.